 Moving averages show the average price of GPC stock over a set time period and help traders see the overall trend by smoothening out the daily variation in price movement.
 A rise in trend over the long term indicates a long term uptrend.
 Similarly a falling GPC moving average implies that Genuine Parts stock price is falling.

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the GPC stock.
 Genuine Parts bollinger bands show that the stock price is $96.25, upper band is 48.98, lower band is 45.44, and the average is 47.21.

 Genuine Parts Moving Average Convergence Divergence or MACD:

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
-The Genuine Parts MACD indicator is above 0 indicating a bullish trend.
+The Genuine Parts MACD indicator is below 0 indicating a bearish trend.

 Genuine Parts Relative Strength Index: